Perforated Metals

 Perforated Copper

 Perforated copper is recognized for its reddish tint, making it ideal for decorative purposes.
 It performs well in a range of temperatures and is resistant to rust when exposed to water.
-As an excellent conductor of heat and electricity, copper is widely used in applications such as interior and exterior design, tubing, and shielding.
+As an excellent conductor of heat and electricity, copper is widely used in applications such as interior and exterior design, tubing, shielding, electronics, and specialty architectural accents where appearance matters just as much as performance.

 Stainless Steel

 Perforated stainless steel is strong, lightweight, corrosion-resistant, rust-resistant, and antibacterial.
-It comes in 15 different grades, with carbon steel also being commonly used.
-These properties make perforated steel and stainless steel versatile materials in industries like healthcare and pharmaceuticals.
+It comes in multiple grades, with carbon steel also being commonly used where a different balance of cost and performance is needed.
+These properties make perforated steel and stainless steel versatile options for healthcare, pharmaceuticals, food processing, enclosures, industrial screening, and outdoor architectural applications that demand long service life.

 Aluminum Perforated Sheet

 Aluminum perforated sheets are valued for their corrosion and rust resistance, heat resistance, strength, and durability.
-They are widely used in applications such as office refurbishments, railings, stairways, and in technologies like Micro-Electro-Mechanical Systems (MEMS) capacitive microphones.
+Because aluminum is comparatively light, it is widely used in architectural cladding, office refurbishments, railing infill, stairway panels, speaker covers, transportation components, and applications where reducing weight can simplify installation and support long-term performance.

 Perforated Brass

 Brass, like copper, has a gold-like shine, making it a popular choice for decorative applications.
 It is relatively resistant to tarnishing, an excellent thermal conductor, and a good electrical conductor.
-Perforated brass is commonly used in HVAC applications, electronics, and heating systems.
+Perforated brass is commonly used in HVAC applications, electronics, heating systems, displays, and decorative grilles where designers want a warmer metallic appearance.

 Process Details